bhanuprakash437/cucumber-selenium-tests/README.md

 Framework with Java as a programming language.
 The scenarios are present as cucumber files in the "features" folder which verifies with specifications and generates a test report.

-Requirements: Java 8 and Gherkin plugin for Intellij.
+Requirements: Java 8+ and Gherkin plugin.
-(Please check pom.xml file for required dependencies)
+(Please check pom.xml file for other required dependencies)

 How to run the tests: